ampyard/facequest/tutorial.md

 #### Setting up Billing Details: {#billing-details}

 <br/>
-You can add your billing details in this section like company name, address if your company, GST Number (Applicable to indian consumers only).
+You can add your billing details in this section like company name, billing address of your company, GST Number (Applicable to indian consumers only).

 <br/>
 <img class="img-fluid" src="./img/tutorial/company-details.jpg" alt="face-verification-logs">

-*Example: Set billing details*
+*Example: Setting up billing details*

 <br/>

-#### How to upgrade your plan? {#upgrade-plan}
+#### How to Upgrade Your Plan? {#upgrade-plan}

 <br/>
 In the upgrade section you can see different plans and you can upgrade to any plan that is suitable for you.
-There are various plans like lite, pro and business for monthly and yearly plans
+There are various plans like Lite, Pro and Business for monthly and yearly peroid.

 <br/>
 <img class="img-fluid" src="./img/tutorial/plans.jpg" alt="face-verification-logs">

-*Example: Upgrade Plan*
+*Example: Upgrade Plans*

 <br/>
-To upgrade to any plan just click the upgrade button and payment popup will be open where you can enter your credit and debit card details or pay through UPI.
+To upgrade to any plan just click the Upgrade button and payment popup will be open where you can enter your credit and debit card details or pay through UPI.

 <br/>